Representative Patricia A. Serpa

 Member, House Committee on Rules

-Patricia A. Serpa (D) has represented District 27 in West Warwick, Coventry and Warwick since first being elected in November 2006.
-She serves as chairwoman of the House Committee on Oversight.
+Patricia A. Serpa (D) has represented District 27 in West Warwick, Coventry and Warwick since first being elected in 2006.
+She is the chairwoman of the House Committee on Oversight and serves as a member of the House Committee on Corporations, the House Committee on Veterans’ Affairs, the House Committee on Conduct and the House Committee on Rules.

 During the 2015 session, Representative Serpa’s proposal to eliminate the business fuel and electricity tax was included in the state budget.
 She also sponsored a law that provides coverage for seven days of residential or inpatient services for opioid treatment to be included within the appropriate classification.
 She also introduced legislation that authorizes pharmacists to perform limited function clinical laboratory tests.
 Representative Serpa also sponsored a bill that increases the time convicted murderers must serve of their sentences before they are eligible for parole.